top of page

 Contact: Susan Wagner

 A small cohort of publications committee members (fondly known as ‘Stuffers & Stampers’) prepares the mailing of the semi-annual program schedules, cultural tour and social event announcements, membership renewal forms, and other printed communications with the membership.
-Mailings are ‘stuffed and stamped’ about 5 or 6 times per year.
+Mailings are ‘stuffed and stamped’ about five or six times yearly.

 Technology Services